 “The holiday seasons are great times to attract new users who end up being loyal customers.”

 While each of these services hope to take advantage of the holidays to attract new customers, each faces a host of potential obstacles.
-If the companies don't staff up with enough couriers, they risk frustrating customers with longer wait times; if they staff up too much, they risk wasting on a larger payroll (or, in the case of businesses like Instacart where employees are paid by commission, frustrating the couriers).
+If the companies don't staff up with enough couriers, they risk frustrating customers with longer wait times; if they staff up too much, they risk wasting money on a larger payroll (or, in the case of businesses like Instacart where employees are paid by commission, frustrating the couriers).
 These couriers will also have to fight through the same crowded stores that their customers hope to avoid, and even worse, do so while dealing with a massive winter storm pummeling much of the United States this Thanksgiving weekend.

 Mehta says the bad weather has already led to surge in delivery orders at Instacart.
 The startup is increasing its number of couriers available in part to limit the number of miles each individual must drive in the bad weather to make a delivery.
 Instacart's app also uses an algorithm to factor in the weather when offering different delivery options to users.
 Even so, there's always potential for problems.